chef/chef-web-docs/chef_master/source/ohai.rst

 .. note:: See https://github.com/rackerlabs/ohai-plugins/tree/master/plugins for some great examples of custom Ohai plugins.

-.. warning:: The syntax for custom plugins changes significantly between Ohai 6 and newer versions of Ohai.
-This page is about newer plugins and `this page is about Ohai 6 plugins <https://docs.chef.io/release/ohai-6/>`_).
+.. warning:: The syntax for custom plugins changed significantly between Ohai 6 and later versions.
+This page is about plugins after Ohai 6.
 While Chef has worked to ensure backwards compatibility for all Ohai 6 plugins, a plan should be put in place to update the syntax for all Ohai 6 plugins so they are usable with the new pattern.
 Once updated, please test and verify those plugins before running them in a production environment.

 Syntax
 -----------------------------------------------------